 Beginning this October, 2021, cafeterias at 20 Berlin universities will make their menus 68% vegan, 48% vegetarian, and 4% meat and fish.
-Mondays will be completely meat except, meaning that there will be no meat options available in the canteens on those days.
-Berlin, Germany’s capital, typically serves university students meat dishes in canteens and cafeterias.
+Mondays will be completely meat exempt, meaning that there will be no meat options available in the canteens on those days.
 It appears that there’s an emerging demographic of vegan eaters among Germany’s student body.
-The demand among Berlin students likely provoked the university’s decision to supply plant-based options.
+The demand among Berlin students likely prompted the university’s decision to include plant-based options.
 However, the decision may have also been inspired by the desire to reduce carbon footprints in universities across Berlin.

 Its thanks to the work of Studierendenwerk, a student affairs non-profit group, Berlin’s university cafeteria menus have been adding plant-based options over the past year or so.
 Daniela Kummle of Studierendenwerk told the Gaurdian that “we developed a new nutritional concept mainly because students have repeatedly approached us with the request for a more climate-friendly offer at their canteens”.
 Kummle says that the success of vegan and vegetarian options in canteens are evidence of transitions in student behavior.
 It may be fair to say that student’s minds are also undergoing a shift in Berlin.